Reviewed by Kristin Hall, FNP

 Paxil® and Lexapro® are two of the most widely used antidepressants.
 Both are highly effective at treating depression, although some people with depression may find that one medication is a better choice for their needs than the other.

 If you’re prescribed Paxil and find that it isn’t right for you, your healthcare provider may suggest switching from Paxil to Lexapro.
+Or maybe you're curious about the differences and similarities of Paxil vs Lexapro.

 Changing antidepressants is generally a straightforward process, although there are some small things you should be aware of before you get started.